Faculty

 Dr. Crooke, Professor and Chair of the Department of Biochemistry and Molecular & Cellular Biology, studies two areas of cellular biology.
 One is to determine molecular mechanisms that cells employ to assure that their genome is faithfully replicated once, and only once, per cell cycle.
 Loss of such mechanisms is one of the hallmarks of the onset of carcinogenesis.
 The second project in Dr. Crooke’s laboratory focuses on understanding the physiological role that cellular polyphosphates play in how cells respond to environmental stresses.
 These long, energy-rich polymers are found found in virtually all organisms.
 Disruption of the gene that encodes the polyphosphate biosynthetic enzyme, polyphosphate kinase (PPK), gives rise to cells that have decreased viability following exposure to environmental challenges such as heat, UV-irradiation and oxidativestress, or when the cells are maintained in the stationary phase for prolonged periods.
 Certain mutations elsewhere in the genome have the ability to suppress the sensitivities that ppk knock-out cells have toward these environmental stresses.
 Identification of the genes that harbor such mutations will help us understand in which signal transduction and stress response pathways polyphosphates participate.

-Stephen Ray Mitchell, MD
+Stephen Ray Mitchell, M.D.

-Dean for Medical Education, School of Medicine
+Dean Emeritus for Medical Education, School of Medicine

 A Dreyfuss National Merit Scholar at the University of North Carolina, Dr. Mitchell completed training and certification in internal medicine and pediatrics at the North Carolina Memorial Hospital in Chapel Hill.
 He completed rheumatology subspecialty training at Georgetown University.
 In 1988, he accepted a faculty position to provide rheumatology teaching and service in adult and pediatric rheumatology at Georgetown University Hospital, where he opened the Childhood Arthritis Center.
 He served as Residency Program Director in Internal Medicine from 1992 to 1999 and initiated an innovative Medicine Pediatric Residency at Georgetown in partnership with Kaiser Permanente in 1996 under the sponsorship of Partnerships for Quality Education and the Pew Charitable Trusts.
 He has served on the Council and Secretary Treasurer of the Association of Program Directors in Internal Medicine (APDIM) from 1996 – 2002.
 He served as Associate Dean for Clinical Curriculum at Georgetown University School of Medicine from 1998 – 2000 and Senior Associate Dean for Academic Affairs from 2000- until May 2002.
 He currently serves as the Joseph Butenas Professor of and Dean of Medical Education at Georgetown.
 He has been honored with multiple “Golden Apples” and has been inducted then into the “Golden Orchard” twice for medical student education.
 He has received the Kaiser Permanente Award from the faculty for the outstanding Clinical Teacher in the medical center.
 He has received every residency teaching award in the Department of Medicine, including induction into the “Sol Katz Society.”
 He was awarded a Laureate Award from the Washington Metropolitan Chapter of the American College of Physicians/American Society of Internal Medicine in 2002.
 In 2004, he was inducted into Mastership of the College – the highest honor bestowed only on 600 living members of the 150,000 member organization.
 He is an expert in the field of adult and pediatric rheumatology as well as all aspects of medical education in America.
 In July 2005, he was named one of Washingtonian magazine’s “Top Docs” for his work in pediatrics at Georgetown.